In this guide

 The Spread

 The gap separating the highest purchase offer (best bid) from the lowest sale offer (best ask) constitutes the spread.
-On Polymarket, actively-traded markets typically display spreads ranging from 1-3 cents.
-This mirrors the "vig" found in sports betting yet remains substantially tighter:
+Polymarket's active markets typically exhibit spreads ranging from 1 to 3 cents.
+This resembles the "vig" familiar to sports bettors, though substantially tighter:

 - Prediction market spread: 1-3% (functionally equivalent to vig)

-- Sports betting vig: 5-15% embedded within quoted odds
+- Sports betting vig: 5-15% embedded within the quoted odds

-- Implied overround: Prediction markets see YES + NO prices approach $1.00.
-Sports betting typically shows implied probabilities summing to 110-115%
+- Implied overround: Prediction markets see YES + NO prices converge near $1.00.
+Sports betting odds frequently generate implied probabilities totalling 110-115%

 Reading the Order Book

-The PolyGram order book depth display reveals all outstanding buy and sell orders across price tiers.
-This information communicates:
+The PolyGram order book depth chart displays all outstanding purchase and sale orders at every price tier.
+This information reveals:

 Converting to Traditional Odds